Want to start an ecommerce business? Look no further than WooCommerce.

 To really understand what WooCommerce is, we have to examine its modular framework.
 Just like WordPress, WooCommerce includes a rich set of features that can be extended with the addition of plugins.
 Retailers who use WooCommerce benefit twice from this modularity: they have access to thousands of WordPress plugins and themes as well as hundreds of ecommerce-specific extensions built just for WooCommerce.

-The genius of a modular system is that it helps to cultivate a community of developers who build extensions to add specific functionality, something that isn’t possible with monolithic applications.
-With the right plugins, setting up a WooCommerce store can be the perfect ecommerce platform for every retailer.
+The genius of a modular system is that it helps to cultivate a community of developers who build extensions to add specific WooCommerce and WordPress functionality, something that isn’t possible with monolithic applications.
+With the right plugins, WooCommerce can be the perfect open source ecommerce platform for every retailer.

-Those plugins may expand functionality in regards to shipping, payments, how products are handled, and more.
-WooCommerce themselves have developed and recommend several additional plugins when using their store.
+Those plugins can expand functionality in regards to shipping, payments, how products are handled, and more.
+WooCommerce developers themselves have developed and recommend several additional plugins when using their store.

 “But isn’t WooCommerce just WordPress?”

-The implication being that because WooCommerce is constrained by its parent application, it can’t be as good as a purpose-built ecommerce application.
+The implication here is that because WooCommerce is constrained by its parent application, it can’t be as good as a purpose-built ecommerce application.

 In reality, the link between WordPress and WooCommerce plugin is actually a benefit of WooCommerce.
 WordPress is hugely popular because it’s so flexible and functional.
 Millions of businesses choose to use WordPress because it provides the best foundation for their sites.
 It’s fast, secure, and easy to use.
 The compatibility between your existing WordPress themes and WooCommerce themes will make for a very smooth integration.